 Gexcon R&D is heavily involved in research related to hydrogen safety, including CFD modelling of gaseous and liquid releases, deflagrations, and indication of deflagration-to-detonation-transition (DDT).

 The development of applications that use hydrogen as a clean energy carrier has accelerated in recent years.
 However, hydrogen is a highly reactive fuel, and safe handling and design is critical.
 Consequence modelling is a critical part of any risk assessment, and CFD tools such as FLACS have the potential to describe the relevant physical phenomena reasonably well.
-GexCon has been involved in four major hydrogen safety projects:
+Gexcon has been involved in several projects on hydrogen safety:

 - Hydrogen safety project (2001-2003) involving a large number of small-scale dispersion and explosion experiments.

 - The EU-sponsored Network of Excellence HySafe (2004-2009).

 - International Energy Agency (IEA) Hydrogen Implementation Agreement (HIA) Task 19 on Hydrogen Safety (2008-2010).